 sudo fail2ban-client set sshd unbanip 203.0.113.55

-To check if a specific IP is currently banned:
+To check whether a specific IP is currently banned and how much time is left on the ban:

 Checking the Fail2Ban Log